 We do not have any trial version available.
 Gravity Forms is an unencrypted/uncompiled PHP application.
 This means, once the code is in your hands, we have no way to stop you from using it.

 We do have a demo and all of our documentation is available for viewing before purchasing.

-We recommend you do due diligence before purchasing, and reading through our Terms of Service.
+We recommend you do due diligence before purchasing, peruse our support documentation on this site, and read through our Terms of Service.

 When will you have feature X?